nabitbol/avaj-launcher/README.md

 Also, this project requests to build two classes following the singleton pattern, which nowadays is considered an anti-pattern and its usage has started to decline in Java community.
 To learn more about ['Singleton as an anti-pattern click here.'](https://www.michaelsafyan.com/tech/design/patterns/singleton).

-Following my understanding, the `Tower`, `WeatherTower`, and `Flyable` aircraft try to follow the Observer design pattern.
-We can deduce this based on this information:
--  In `Tower`, the `Flyable` list is named **observers**.
--  `Tower` exposes a `conditionChanged` method that should notify the `Flyable` observers.
--  This method is `protected`, which allows `WeatherTower` to use it.

-The UML diagram specifies that the `Flyable`'s `observers` list within the `Tower` class should be private.
-This creates a challenge: `WeatherTower` is responsible for accessing weather data, but with `private` observers, it cannot directly provide this data to the `Flyable` objects.
-To address this, the design includes a `public` `getWeather` method in `WeatherTower`, allowing each `Flyable` to request weather information relevant to its position by calling this method within its `updateCondition` method.
-This raises a design question: Should the `Flyable` objects be responsible for fetching weather data, or should the `WeatherTower` supply the weather information during each weather change notification?
+Beside added method and attribut which is allowed by the subject.
+I decided to make on one change on the diagram, is the return value from the `AircraftFactory`
+It make more sens for me that `AircraftFactory` throw `Aircraft` than `Flyable`.

 # Roadmap

 ## Mandatory
-- [ ] Implement data structures according to the UML diagram provided by the subject. **WIP**
+- [x] Implement data structures according to the UML diagram provided by the subject. **WIP**
 - [x] Implement the simulation algorithm.
-- [ ] Parse the input file describing the simulation:
+- [x] Parse the input file describing the simulation:
-    - [ ] The number of iterations.
+    - [x] The number of iterations.
-    - [ ] The type of aircraft and their coordinates.
+    - [x] The type of aircraft and their coordinates.
 - [x] Package the project.

 ## Bonus